Description of nucleon elastic scattering off $^6$Li with the four-body continuum-discretized coupled-channels method

 with

 where $E_{\rm tot}$ is the total energy.

 The coupling potential is given in the single-folding model by

-where $M$ is the third component of $J$ and $Y_L$ is the spherical harmonics. $A$ is the number of nucleons contained in $^6$Li, i.e., $A=6$, and $g_{NN}$ is a nucleon-nucleon ($NN$) $g$-matrix interaction. $g_{NN}$ is a function of the relative coordinate between the incident nucleon and a nucleon in $^6$Li, as well as the nuclear density at which the $NN$ collision occurs.
+where $Y_L$ is the spherical harmonics. $A$ is the number of nucleons contained in $^6$Li, i.e., $A=6$, and $g_{NN}$ is a nucleon-nucleon ($NN$) $g$-matrix interaction. $g_{NN}$ is a function of the relative coordinate between the incident nucleon and a nucleon in $^6$Li, as well as the nuclear density at which the $NN$ collision occurs.
 The coupling potential can be written by the transition densities of $^6$Li.
 For details, readers are referred to Ref.~\cite{Hag22}.

 The CC equations \eqref{3cceq} are solved under the following boundary conditions:

 for $E_{nI} > 0$, and

 for $E_{nI} \le 0$; $c_0$ represents the incident channel and $K_0$ is the corresponding $N$-$^6$Li relative wave number. $U^{(-)}_{c}$ ($U^{(+)}_{c}$) is the incoming (outgoing) Coulomb wave function and $W_{-\eta_{nI},L+1/2}$ is the Whittaker function with the Sommerfeld parameter $\eta_{nI}$.
 Channels having $E_{nI} > 0$ and $E_{nI} \le 0$ are called open and closed channels, respectively. $S_{cc_0}$ for open channels are scattering matrix elements, with which physics observables are calculated in a standard manner.
 On the other hand, $S_{cc_0}$ for closed channels are not related to observables, at least directly.
 Nevertheless, the closed channels can affect the observables through mainly continuum-continuum couplings~\cite{Aus96,OY16}.